-It's therefore critically important to create a healthful environment that helps us sleep better.
-Of course, this also includes what we eat throughout the day, the temperature of our bedroom, the mobile devices that surround us, and what we choose to sleep on - meaning our mattress and our bedding.
-If we're going to be spending a third of our lives in contact with the sheets (especially when we're naked!), choosing top quality bedding is definitely the way to go.
+It’s therefore critically important to create a healthful environment that helps us sleep better.
+Of course, this also includes what we eat throughout the day, the temperature of our bedroom, the mobile devices that surround us, and what we choose to sleep on – meaning our mattress and our bedding.
+In other words, if we’re going to be spending a third of our lives in contact with the sheets (especially when we’re naked!), choosing top-quality bedding is definitely the way to go.

 Conventional bedding options are often loaded with chemicals that get super cozy with our skin and that’s why as part of any UnDiet lifestyle, the natural bedding we sleep on is going to play a role in our overall health.

 The goods news?
 This is an easier problem to address than your clothing.